-Mr. Ed J. Makinson, contractor | bash street, St. Paul, Minn., says: Many doctor nothing but | winter. them.
+Peruna, and I nothingbut praise from them.
 Last fall I had a bad cough.
-I took four bottles of Peruna and it cured me.
-I am inclined towards consumption, as all my family have died with it.
-1 weight 185 pounds, and I believe it is Peruna that has given me such good health."-J. Makinson.
+I took four bottles of Peruna and cured me.
+I am inclined towards consumption, as all my family have bills can use of Peruna.

+died with it.
+I weight 185 pounds, and I believe it is Peruna that has given me such good health."-J. Makinson,